Michaelangel007/d2_cheat_sheet/README.md

 # QoL Features

- * readable on desktop and mobile
+ * Readable on desktop and mobile
- * interactive -- tooltips for runes and runewords
+ * Interactive -- tooltips for runes and runewords
- * sortable runeword table
+ * Sortable runeword table
    * Click on `Owned` to sort runewords by runes owned
- * complete FCR and FHR breakpoints
+ * Complete FCR and FHR breakpoints
  * Tomb locations
  * Pandemonium Event
  * 84 alvl (TC 84/87) farming info